-Additional information: It is important to address the physical accessibility of fortified or otherwise appropriate products, designed to address micronutrient deficiencies in priority populations.
+Additional information: It is important to address the physical accessibility of fortified or otherwise appropriate products, designed to address micronutrient deficiencies in priority populations, as these groups often have a low income and corresponding limited spending power.

 To indicate populations that are at (high) risk of or experiencing malnutrition in all its forms, including undernutrition, micronutrient deficiencies, obesity and diet-related diseases, ATNI uses the overarching term 'priority populations'.
 More specifically, ATNI defines priority populations as 'those groups that are at (high) risk of or suffering from any form of malnutrition (including undernutrition or any other deficiency, excess or imbalance in a person's intake of energy and/or nutrients), and for which intervention may be reasonably considered to have a substantial impact at the population level.'